hazelweakly/nixos-configs/README.md

 - Full system can be created from a single command with no incremental bootstrapping needed
 - Whenever possible, have declarative configuration of environment.
   - Try to keep configuration in the natural language of that environment. (eg don't fully embed vimrc into nix)
-- (Soon) System configuration should be buildable from CI
+- System configuration should be buildable from CI

 ## Install Instructions